Friday the 13th: Carnival of Maniacs: Plot

 Also looking for Jason is Michelle Kyler, an FBI agent and paranormal investigator who believes her mother was murdered by Jason.
 Kyler, put on leave due to her unsanctioned solo takedown of a murderous Vodou cult, receives backing to search for Jason from Nathaniel Morgas, a multimillionaire obsessed with all things Voorhees.
 During Jason's premiere as the Carnival of Terror's newest star, Pamela wakes him up by exposing her head to moonlight, sparking a massacre in which dozens are killed, including George.
 After Jason murders Pamela, having failed to recognize her in Glo's body, he falls inert again and is put up for sale on the Internet by Alice.
 A bidding war erupts between Morgas and Ross Feratu, a shock rocker similarly obsessed with Jason.
 Ross wins the auction with an illegal bid blocker and draws up plans to use Jason as a prop for a televised performance to be held on Friday the 13th.
 Kyler, having acquired Pamela's head, makes a deal with Pamela to find Jason before being betrayed by her partner Cory Tolleson, who takes her to Morgas.

 As Morgas and Tolleson torture Kyler for information about the connection between Pamela's head and Jason, Tolleson, having partially overheard Kyler's conversation with Pamela, realizes the moon is the key; he exposes the head to moonlight, prompting Jason to wake up during Ross's show and butcher everyone present, curing his condition and making it so he no longer needs the moonlight-derived power channeled into him by Pamela.
-After Pamela reveals Kyler's mother was murdered by the Grissoms, not Jason, the dying Kyler allows Pamela to possess her to kill Morgas and Tolleson.
+After Pamela reveals Kyler's mother was murdered by the Grissoms, not Jason, the dying Kyler allows Pamela to possess her and kill Morgas and Tolleson.
 Jason and Pamela begin making their way back to Crystal Lake while Alice relaxes in the Caribbean with the five million she received from Ross.